jonrau1/ElectricEye/README.md

 - [FAQ](https://github.com/jonrau1/ElectricEye#faq)

 ## Description
-ElectricEye is a set of Python scripts (affectionately called **Auditors**) that scan your AWS infrastructure looking for configurations related to confidentiality, integrity and availability that do not align with AWS best practices.
+ElectricEye is a set of Python scripts (affectionately called **Auditors**) that continuously monitor your AWS infrastructure looking for configurations related to confidentiality, integrity and availability that do not align with AWS best practices.
 All findings from these scans will be sent to AWS Security Hub where you can perform basic correlation against other AWS and 3rd Party services that send findings to Security Hub.
 Security Hub also provides a centralized view from which account owners and other responsible parties can view and take action on findings.

 ElectricEye runs on AWS Fargate, which is a serverless container orchestration service.
-A Docker image will be scheduled to be run on top of Fargate, download all of the auditor code from a S3 bucket, run through scans and send results to Security Hub.
+On a schedule, Fargate will download all of the auditor scripts from a S3 bucket, run the checks and send results to Security Hub.
 All infrastructure will be deployed via Terraform to help you apply this solution to many accounts and/or regions.
 All findings (passed or failed) will contain AWS documentation references in the `Remediation.Recommendation` section of the ASFF (and the **Remediation** section of the Security Hub UI) to further educate yourself and others on.

 Personas who can make use of this tool are DevOps/DevSecOps engineers, SecOps analysts, Cloud Center-of-Excellence personnel, Site Relability Engineers (SREs), Internal Audit and/or Compliance Analysts.